 Valentine's Day creates a lot of excitement for students, and of course, there are plenty of teachable moments around the day.
 You might cover the history of the holiday, some V-Day-themed math, or a fun, heart-shaped art project.
 The opportunities are endless.
 But Valentine's Day is also a great time to talk with your kids about compassion and caring.

-Social and emotional learning (SEL) has been one of The George Lucas Educational Foundation's primary strategies for learning since its inception.
-And in honor of Valentine's Day, we wanted to pass along some valuable SEL-themed resources from around the Web.
+Social and emotional learning (SEL) has been one of the George Lucas Educational Foundation's primary strategies for learning since its inception.
+And in honor of Valentine's Day, we wanted to pass along some valuable SEL-themed resources from around the web.
 The good news is that if you're running short on time this month, these lesson plans, tips, and toolkits can be used throughout the year, and they provide inspiring context for students, parents, and teachers.
-We'll start with a quick animated video that answers the question: What's the difference between empathy and sympathy?
+We'll start with a quick animated video that answers the question: what's the difference between empathy and sympathy?

-Toolkit for Promoting Empathy in Schools: Start Empathy, an initiative of Ashoka, published this free comprehensive guide (it's available for PDF download) featuring strategies for bringing empathy into the classroom.
+Toolkit for Promoting Empathy in Schools: Start Empathy, an initiative of Ashoka, published this free comprehensive guide (available for PDF download) featuring strategies for bringing empathy into the classroom.
 There is something here for every stakeholder -- teachers, administrators, parents, and counselors -- and the guide provides ideas for small steps that can be taken today.
 Start Empathy also features links to a variety of all-star social and emotional learning resources.
-Their tips section offers links to insightful articles from around the Web.
+Their tips section offers links to insightful articles from around the web.

 Additional SEL Resources from Edutopia

 Edutopia has featured some great blogs covering SEL over the years.
 Here are a few recent posts.
 But first, start with this nine-part series from Randy Taran on the Project Happiness Curriculum, "Activities to Build Social and Emotional Skills in Elementary Students."